RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Experiment Setup

-\paragraph{Baselines.} For ManiSkill, no existing framework supports multi-GPU rollout and training.
+For ManiSkill, no existing framework supports multi-GPU rollout and training.
 Thus, we take the naive disaggregated allocation mode as the baseline, and compare it with our colocated mode and hybrid modes, where the hybrid mode includes both one-stage and two-stage fine-grained pipelining configurations.

-For LIBERO, we compare against SimpleVLA-RL~\citep{li2025simplevla}, an open-source framework for VLA+RL training built on VeRL.
+For LIBERO and RoboTwin, we compare against SimpleVLA-RL~\citep{li2025simplevla}, an open-source framework for RL of VLA Models training built on VeRL.
 Since SimpleVLA-RL only supports the colocated mode, we use it as the baseline and additionally evaluate our colocated mode and hybrid mode (with one-stage and two-stage fine-grained pipelining).
-We omit the disaggregated mode results for LIBERO, as during training the \textit{Training} component never reuses the same GPUs as the rollout process.
+We omit the disaggregated mode results for LIBERO and RoboTwin, as during training the \textit{Training} component never reuses the same GPUs as the rollout process.
 Consequently, even when accounting for the offload–onload overhead, the hybrid (one-stage) configuration provides superior performance to the disaggregated mode.